decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-05-strong-chain-quality.md

 While Strong Chain Quality dictates the fraction of blockspace that a coalition can control, it does not fully specify how transactions are *ordered*.
 SCQ can be interpreted as reserving space in a set for every staked node with no guarantees on how the transactions in that set are ordered.
 This opens a rich area of research into the design of transaction ordering mechanisms that can further enhance fairness and efficiency within the blockchain ecosystem.
 One promising approach is to order transactions according to priority fees.
 We will expand on the nuances of ordering in future posts.

+## Strong Chain Quality and Last Look

+Strong Chain Quality governs inclusion, but it does not by itself remove the "last look" advantage of a proposer, which may still commit to its own content later than honest parties or abort that content at the last minute.
+We will expand on this in later posts.

 ---

 # Additional notes

 ## Strong Chain Quality vs Chain Quality

 Chain Quality is a long horizon proportionality property: over time, a coalition that holds $X\%$ of the stake obtains roughly $X\%$ of the blocks.
-Strong Chain Quality is an intra block proportionality property: in every block, a coalition that holds $X\%$ of the stake controls $X\%$ of the available blockspace.
+Strong Chain Quality is an intra block proportionality property: in every block, a coalition that holds $X\%$ of the stake is guaranteed inclusion of its valid inputs up to $X\%$ of the available blockspace.

 Let $B$ be the fraction of the block that is allocated to a coalition that holds $X\%$ of the stake.
 Both properties imply that $E[B\mid CQ] = E[B\mid SCQ] = X$, but observe that $VAR[B\mid SCQ] = 0$ while $VAR[B\mid CQ] = X(1-X) \gg 0$.
 This reduced uncertainty could lead to a competitive advantage in markets where consistency in winning races is critical.